theabecaster/rustegrate/README.md

-# Rustegrate: Device Telemetry API
+# Rustegrate: iRacing Telemetry API

-A Rust-based API for device telemetry ingestion and monitoring, built to demonstrate modern backend patterns and cloud architecture.
+A Rust-based API for iRacing telemetry ingestion and monitoring, built to demonstrate modern backend patterns and cloud architecture.

 ## Architecture